 A little fancy

-And easy to prepare!
+And so easy to prepare!

 And don't we all find ourselves with leftover fresh sage this time of year?
-You know how it goes... you buy sage at the grocery store for one or two recipes (hello, cornbread dressing), and then stare at it for the next couple of weeks every time you open the produce drawer.
+You know how it goes... you buy sage at the grocery store for one or two recipes (hello, vegan cornbread dressing), and then stare at it for the next couple of weeks every time you open the produce drawer.

 More Winter Squash Recipes